chocolateboy/Object-Extend/README.md

 # COPYRIGHT AND LICENSE

-Copyright © 2013 by chocolateboy
+Copyright © 2013 by chocolateboy.

 This is free software; you can redistribute it and/or modify it under the terms of the [Artistic License 2.0](http://www.opensource.org/licenses/artistic-license-2.0.php).